dkhrunov/ngx-mfe/projects/ngx-mfe/README.md

 🔥 Load multiple micro-frontend directly from an HTML template with the ability to display a loader component during loading and a fallback component when an error occurs during loading and/or rendering of the mfe component.

-🔥 Easy to use, just declare structual directive `*mfeOutlet` in your template.
+🔥 Easy to use, just declare structural directive `*mfeOutlet` in your template.

 🔥 Supports Angular Standalone Components.